-Met for one and half days during Tue 11th, Wed 12th, Thurs 13th of September.
+Informal Working Group met for 1.5 days over Tue 11th, Wed 12th and Thurs 13th of September.

-Structured around sections in President's aid - scope, access and benefit sharing, monitoring and cross cutting elements.
+Structured around sections in President's aid to discussions - scope, access and benefit sharing, monitoring and cross-cutting elements.

 Will share main trends.

 Scope - manner in which geographic scope reflected in ILBI, some convergence on ILBI should apply to MGR in Area and High Seas.
 Another view was for Area only as others sufficiently regulated by UNCLOS already.

 On those overlapping ABNJ - ensuring common approaches for MGR within and beyond NJ, taking into account ecosystem approach, without prejudice to rights of coastal states.
 Access prioritised for ILBI, otherwise CBD on fair and equitable benefit sharing would apply to areas in NJ.
 Consultation mechanism for coastal states.